Parth021105/MyAIHelper/README.md

-# 🤖 AI Helper Chrome Extension
+# 🤖 AI Helper Chrome Extension ~by vandan

 A Chrome extension that provides instant AI-powered answers from any webpage with a single click.
 No more tab switching, copy-pasting, or waiting - just click the AI button and get your answer in seconds.